Send questions to Janet McGlynn (firstname.lastname@example.org )

 Walk around campus putting up last minute signs and fliers about URCAD.
-Each poster presenter is assigned to specific buildings or an area of campus.
-Check in with Janet McGlynn in Academic IV Building, Room #114-G beforehand to pick up supplies and your assignment.
+Each volunteer is assigned to specific buildings or an area of campus.
+Check in with Janet McGlynn in Sherman Hall, Room #114-G beforehand to pick up supplies and your assignment.

 These volunteers set up the presentation locations, post signs, and organize materials.
 Report to the UC Ballroom Lounge at your scheduled volunteer time.
 See Janet McGlynn.

-Evening posterers hang up posters throughout campus that announce “URCAD TODAY.”
-Each posterer is assigned to specific buildings or an area of campus.
-Check in with Janet McGlynn to arrange a time before 5 p.m. to pick up your posters at Academic IV Building, Room #114-G.
+Evening volunteer hang up flyers throughout campus that announce “URCAD TODAY.”
+Each volunteer is assigned to specific buildings or an area of campus.
+E-mail Janet McGlynn to arrange a time on Monday (4/20) to pick up your posters in Sherman Hall, Room #114-G.

-All Wednesday volunteers should come to the Ballroom Louge at the start of volunteering.
+All Wednesday volunteers should come to the Ballroom Lounge 10 minutes prior to starting your shift.
 Pick up a name tag and receive a briefing on your role(s).

 Check-in workers staff the hallway information table, distribute programs, keep a list of faculty in attendance, and explain the venues and schedule to event visitors.